AyAggarwal/shardedmemory/README.md

 each node stores a HashMap of address (int) to Val (struct containing a tag and a string).
 These make up an Entry in the node's local database.
 Thus an Entry is the umbrella struct used to communicate information between nodes. it contains everything needed to maintain this distriburted system. read_register() and update_register() functions are internal functions which assist the protocol in state replication. read() and write() are the main external facing fucntions which satisfy the user API.

 ## Improvements
-- Expand coverage of proper error handling on web related errors.
+- Adding a timeout to fail detection system to avoid waitting if a server freezes.
+Currently an Error is sufficient to detect crashes, but a frozen api call which is more likely would halt the detection system breaking everything.
-- Re-use a single client instance in server to server http requests.
+- Re-use a single client instance in server to server http requests to increase speed.
 - Replace Reqwest and Warp for Hyper so the server can seamlessly have a client integrated into it's handlers.
 Currently the use of a higher-level client library is causing irregular patters in the handler module.
+This would also help readability and performance.